Which explains why they are almost exclusively found in high-end vehicles like the 2015 Audi Q5.

 The Multi-Media Interface (MMI) requires multiple inputs from you to find what you want – and to turn it on or off.
 You scroll through menus using a center mounted dial, then depress that dial to select.
 But there are also secondary input buttons on all four quadrants surrounding the main dial – plus a smaller knob for radio volume off to its right.
 It’s not Hulk Smash awful, but it does take some getting used to as well as time and attention to use it once you know how to use it.
 Same goes for HVAC controls, which are also multi-function.
 To increase or decrease the fan speed, for instance, you must first click on the little “fan” button.
 Then you can rotate the knob and dial it up – or down.
 Otherwise, you’ll be dialing the temperature up – or down.
 Again, it’s not Hulk Smash awful.
 But I prefer separate (and one-function) buttons.

-One other thing: The Q5 TDI will periodically need to be topped off with urea – that’s what the extra filler neck adjacent to the fuel fill is for.
+One other thing: The Q5 TDI will periodically need to be topped off with urea (Diesel Exhaust Fluid, or DEF).
+That’s what the extra filler neck adjacent to the fuel fill is for.
 The interval will vary depending on the miles you rack up – and how you rack up those miles.
 But in general, figure once every couple of months.

 And figure about $20 or so to do it – if you do it yourself.
-It will cost significantly more if you have the Audi store do it for you.
+It will cost more (of course) if you have the Audi store do it for you.

 It’s not a huge big deal, but it’s part of the diesel ownership experience.
-Pretty much all diesel vehicles sold in the U.S. (except for some VWs) require urea – called AdBlue or BlueTec depending on which brand of car it is – in order to be “50 state” emissions compliant.
+All diesel powered passenger vehicles sold in the U.S. now require urea/DEF in order to be “50 state” emissions compliant.